-One of the four Huili Nursery guiding principles is that children learn and develop in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents.
+One of the four Hiba Nursery guiding principles is that children learn and develop in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents.

 As adults, when we think of our children and how the environment contributes and make an impact on their development, learning and growth, we more often centre this around the physical indoor and outdoor environment of the setting.
 An enabling environment at our nursery is so much more than the resources, equipment, and furniture.
 For us, it is happenings that are meticulously planned for, architected, and created in way that is thought provoking, attractive and inspiring for our learners whilst at the same time create opportunity for social interactions, make culturally rich connections and form strong links with our community.